Skip to content

 Petrol cars are enjoying something of a renaissance.

-The 'Dieselgate' scandal of the mid-2010s knocked the black pump's popularity and EVs remain a good chunk pricier than fuel-powered options.
+The infamous 'Dieselgate' scandal knocked the black pump's popularity and EVs are still best suited to drivers with access to a charger.
 That means lots of popular models – especially small and medium sized cars – offer a mainly petrol engine lineup.

 Plus, lots of modern petrols have turbochargers, stop-start and mild-hybrid systems, meaning they still score strong mpg figures.
-We've chosen 10 of our favourite petrol-powered cars across a range of budgets – all of which are available as great-value used cars from Motorpoint.
+We've listed 10 of our favourite petrol-powered cars alphabetically across a range of budgets – all are available as great-value used cars from Motorpoint.

 1. Abarth 595